-107. OFFICES OF SPEAKER AND DEPUTY SPEAKER
+· Leader of first chamber 107.
+OFFICES OF SPEAKER AND DEPUTY SPEAKER

 - 1. There shall be offices of Speaker and Deputy Speaker of the National Parliament. - 2.
 The Speaker and the Deputy Speaker must be members of the Parliament, and shall be elected by the Parliament by secret ballot in accordance with the Standing Orders of the Parliament. - 3.
 The Speaker and the Deputy Speaker hold office, and their offices become vacant, in accordance with the Constitutional Laws and the Standing Orders of the Parliament. - 4.
-No Minister may be the Speaker or Deputy Speaker, and if a Speaker or Deputy Speaker becomes a Minister he vacates his office as Speaker or Deputy Speaker, as the case may be.
+No Minister or Parliamentary Leader of a registered political party may be the Speaker or Deputy Speaker, and if a Speaker or Deputy Speaker becomes a Minister or Parliamentary Leader of a registered political party he vacates his office as Speaker or Deputy Speaker, as the case may be.